-The first stage of the project to upgrade the Murray Valley Highway and Warren Street intersection was completed in mid-2018.
+- Stage 1: Upgrade of the Murray Valley Highway and Warren Street intersection was completed in mid 2018.

-- Stage 3: New road bridge over the Campaspe and Murray rivers is scheduled to commence in early 2020.
+- Stage 3: Construction of new bridges over the Campaspe and Murray rivers is scheduled to commence in early 2020.

 The Echuca-Moama Bridge Project is jointly funded by the Australian, Victorian and New South Wales governments.

 A second crossing will strengthen the link between Echuca, Moama and the surrounding regions

 Stages 1 to 3 of the Echuca-Moama Bridge Project are being delivered by Major Road Projects Victoria.
-Stage 4 is being delivered by NSW Roads and Maritime Services.
+Stage 4 is being delivered by Transport for NSW.
 Visit the project website for more information.